nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_pathology_guidance.md

 ### Filing results into the patient record

-When results are filed by the user it is possible to file the entire report, a 'test group' or an individual test.
+When results are filed by the user it is possible to file the entire report or a 'test group'.

 Results may not always be filed on the day they were received.
 However in most GP systems the date the report is filed is the date against which it will appear in the patient record.
 As such this date is an important date when moving records between GP systems.